 About the CBH Regional Mental Wellness Program Partnership

 Working in partnership, we will deliver the following services to regional grain-growing communities across WA:

 - Black Dog Institute – Training and education to regional GPs and health professions in the areas of anxiety, depression, and suicide.

 - Lifeline WA – Video and telephone counselling with a focus on suicide bereavement, development of a Crisis Response Pack for communities to use in times of need, and 24-hour telephone crisis support (13 11 14).

 - Mental Illness Fellowship of WA (MIFWA) – Training and workshops to support local people, their families and carers, as well as custom-designed mental wellbeing training for young people in schools aged 13 – 19.

 - Youth Focus – Expansion of one-to-one face-to-face counselling via existing network in regional locations and the introduction of web counselling services to new clients.

-For further information on how MIFWA can support your regional community with training and workshops, please contact Janine Ripper at Janine.email@example.com.
+For further information on how MIFWA can support your regional community with training and workshops, contact Janine at Janine.email@example.com.